digital-fabric/modulation/README.md

 - Since a `require`d class or module can be loaded in any file and then made available to all files, it's easy to lose track of where it was loaded, and where it is used.
-- There's no easy way to control the visibility of specific so-called globals.
+- There's no easy way to hide implementation-specific classes or methods.
+Yes, there's `private`, `private_constant` etc, but by default everything is `public`!
-  Everything is wide-open.
 - Writing reusable functional code requires wrapping it in modules using `class << self`, `def self.foo ...`, `extend self` or `include Singleton`.